Data Sources

 • Portable Devices: music players, cameras, camcorders etc. that are detected and supported by Windows are also supported by Knit.

-• Calendar Accounts: Knit supports Google Calendar, Apple iCloud Calendar and Yahoo Calendar.
-It also supports the industry standard calendar protocol CalDAV.
-Many web based calendar accounts support CalDAV, so they should just work with Knit.
-You just need the CalDAV calendar server address from your provider, and Knit will automatically try to discover the calendars hosted there.
+• Calendar Accounts: Knit comes pre-configured with support for Google Calendar, Apple iCloud Calendar, Microsoft Office 365 hosted calendars and Yahoo Calendar.
+It also supports the industry standard CalDAV calendar protocol, so it can support dozens of additional calendar providers that support CalDAV.
+You just need the calendar server address from your provider, and Knit will automatically try to discover the calendars hosted there.
 In addition, Knit creates a local calendar on your computer’s hard drive.
-You can save appointments there if you don’t want to save them to a web based calendar.
+You can save appointments there if you don’t want to use a web based calendar.

 Please note that the list of supported Data Sources is constantly evolving.
 Contact us if you have suggestions for what we should add or prioritize.